don-49s/Churn-Modelling-on-Credit-Card-Customer-Data/README.md

 I embarked on a predictive modelling project to train my python skills as well as my understanding of ML.

 Any feedback would be appreciated, thanks.

+Viewing is best via download and seen on JupyterNotebook